 As a boy he was tall, quiet, shy, awkward (especially around women) and yet within a handful of years he would become the ultimate international symbol of machismo, bravado, strength, and self-confidence.
-With every biography a writer must reckon with both the one-dimensional image of the man, and also with the inevitable complexity behind his facade.
-Ernest Hemingway, through grit and ambition (alongside stretching the truth from time to time), made himself into the most celebrated American writer since Mark Twain.
+As with every biography, a writer must reckon with both the one-dimensional image of the man, and also with the inevitable complexity behind his facade.
+Hemingway was both an icon and a yet still a man.
+Through grit and ambition (aside from occasionally stretching the truth), Hemingway made himself into the most celebrated American writer since Mark Twain.
 He was the essential 20th century novelist, both in terms of style as well as content.
 For a century of future authors his unique prose was inescapable.
 Both man and myth, he was at once a big game hunter, deep sea fisherman, and boxing aficionado, yet he was also a person of extraordinary subtly, tenderness, and kindness to his friends.

 He was born on July 21st, 1899.
 Hemingway had four sisters and a younger brother.
 They lived in a well-mannered Chicago suburb: Oak Park, Illinois -a town that once boasted of its numerous churches.
 The Hemingways frequently vacationed at Walloon Lake in Michigan.
 Ernest’s father, Clarence “Ed” Hemingway, was a family doctor.
 He was a devoted father and a lover of the outdoors.
 He suffered from extensive bouts of depression.
 Twice he briefly departed from the family due to his anxieties.
 Ernest’s mother, Grace Hall Hemingway, had married Ed after abandoning her dream of becoming an opera singer.
 She earned more money than her husband teaching music lessons.
 Considerable Freudian speculation has been made about the androgynous games she played with her children, such as playing with dolls, tea, and cross-dressing the boys.
 The Hemingway children later blamed their father’s troubles on their mother’s selfishness.
 Both of Hemingway’s parents were austere and old-fashioned -they were opponents of alcohol and dancing.